TrunLeftRight/SeleniumJavaProject/README.md

 # Introduction:
 1) run "mvn test" on root path, can be easily integrated with Jenkins, Teamcity and other CI server.
-2) run both chrome and firefox browser in parallel (Environment: has chrome and firefox)
+2) run both chrome and firefox browser in parallel (Environment: has chrome and firefox installed)
 3) First Ebay test : Ebay search product "google home mini black", add into shopping cart , verify item has been added (chrome browser)
 4) Second Ebay test: Ebay search product "nintendo switch console", add into shopping cart , verify item has been added (firefox browser)
 5) configure: user can update "testng.xml" to switch browser